Understanding Context Windows and Token Limits

 Tokens and Context Windows

-Note: to quickly view all limits, use the table of contents to jump to the quick reference table.
+Note: to quickly view all recommended limits, use the table of contents to jump to the quick reference table.

 Harvey processes text in tokens, which are small pieces of language—typically a word or part of a word.
 For example: